webments/neumorphic.css/README.md

 - [Copyright and License](#license)

 ## <a name="gettingstarted"></a>Getting started
-neumorphic.css is available via either npm (preferred), Yarn, or a CDN.
+neumorphic.css is available via either NPM (preferred), Yarn, or a CDN.

 ### NPM